celsofranssa/xCoFormer/README.md

 ### 3. Test Run
 The following bash command fits the RNN model over Java dataset using batch_size=128 and a single epoch.
 ```
+# Adds the directory to the environment variable to be found
+PYTHONPATH=$PYTHONPATH:<path-to-project-dir>/xCoFormer/

 python xCoFormer.py tasks=[fit] model=rnn data=java_v01 data.batch_size=128 trainer.max_epochs=1
 ```
 If all goes well the following output should be produced: